Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Config

-* Helps with auditing and recording compliance of your AWS resources
+* Evaluate your AWS resource **configurations** for desired settings
-* Helps record configurations and changes over time
-* Get a *snapshot* of the current configurations of resources that are associated with your AWS account
+* Get a snapshot of the current configurations of resources that are associated with your AWS account
 * Retrieve configurations of resources that exist in your account
 * Retrieve historical configurations of one or more resources
+* Receive a notification whenever a resource is created, modified, or deleted
 * View relationships between resources
 * Possibility of storing the configuration data into S3 (analyzed by Athena)

 !!! tip

     * Questions that can be solved by AWS Config:
         * Is there unrestricted SSH access to my security groups?
         * Do my buckets have any public access?
         * How has my ALB configuration changed over time?
     * You can receive alerts (SNS notifications) for any changes(whenever a resource is created, modified, or deleted)
     * AWS Config is a per-region service
     * Can be aggregated across regions and accounts
     * AWS Config Dashboard provides an overview of resources, config rules and compliance status of both resources and rules.
 The dashboard displays details of the resources and rules only **specific to a region and an account**.

+!!! example

+    Example Rules:

+    * `cloudtrail-enabled`: Checks whether CloudTrail is enabled in your AWS account
+    * `s3-bucket-versioning-enabled`: Checks whether versioning is enabled for your S3 buckets
+    * `restricted-ssh`: Checks whether security groups allow unrestricted SSH access
+    * `rds-instance-public-access-check`: Checks whether RDS instances are publicly accessible
+    * `cloudtrail-enabled`: Checks whether CloudTrail is enabled in your AWS account
+    * `approved-amis-by-id`: Checks whether the AMIs used by your EC2 instances are approved

 #### Aggregators